The Children's Theatre of Cincinnati Staff

 Roderick is a graduate of Northern Kentucky University with a B.F.A. in Musical Theatre Performance.
 Select directing, choreography, and costuming credits include: Seussical JR., Holiday Follies 2011, Disney’s High School Musical On Stage!, Disney’s High School Musical 2 On Stage!, A. Lincoln: A Pioneer Tale, Music Man, Fantastic Toy Shoppe- tour, A Christmas Carol- tour, Disney’s Beauty and the Beast JR., Disney’s Mulan JR., I Love a Piano, Church Girls, Forever Plaid, Taffetas, and Jesus Christ Superstar.
 Roderick choreographed for the national concert tour of the music group, Midnight Star.
 He is the director for The Children’s Theatre of Cincinnati's STAR Program, which is an intense four-week summer musical theatre training camp for kids ranging from age 9 to 17.
 He has worked and trained in cities across the United Stated as an actor, choreographer, and director in places like New York City, Orlando, Las Vegas, Maui, Chicago, and right here in Cincinnati, where he proudly calls home.

-Tina joined TCTC as Director of Educational Sales in the fall of 2012.
+Tina joined TCTC as Sales Director in the fall of 2012.
 A career working for a non-profit serving children has been a long-time goal realized.
 A lifetime resident of Cincinnati, Tina, along with her husband Dan and three children, resides in Oakley.
 Her children attend Cincinnati Public Schools (Kilgour Elementary and Walnut Hills).
 Having been to many TCTC shows on school field trips, Tina came to us already very familiar with all we have to offer.
 She brings years of experience in customer service as well as business and brand development from her corporate life working on world brands such as GAP, Old Navy, Banana Republic, Piperlime and more.
 Tina has managed on all levels of retail as well as in corporate settings.
 She also brings experience as a Technology Specialist working with website content management systems, email marketing, social networking and search engine optimization.
 Tina looks forward to utilizing her experience working with her own children's PTA and schools to help bring more children to the theater.

 Deondra Kamau Means (Teaching Artist)